Skip to content

 Open the PDF Editor app

-Tap the Merge tile on the home screen.
+Launch the app and tap the Merge tile on the home screen.
+No account is required to start.

 2. 2